mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/fixing-pr-mistakes.md

 weight: 2
 ---

-This document's aim is to explain what process should be in place in the following scenario:
+This page describes the process to follow when someone notices a mistake in a merged pull request (PR).

 1. A contributor (either staff or community member) submits a PR, it is reviewed and merged into the codebase
 2. Sometime later, the community notices a mistake with the PR